HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators_Split_Dtypes.rst

-embedding                                 Yes      Yes       Yes       Yes      Yes    torch.nn.functional embedding_bag                             No       No        No        No       No     torch.nn.functional gelu                                      No       No        No        No       No     torch.nn.functional gelu\_                                    No       No        No        No       No     torch.nn.functional glu                                       No       No        No        No       No     torch.nn.functional grid_sample                               No       No        No        No       No     torch.nn.functional hardshrink                                No       No        No        No       No     torch.nn.functional hardsigmoid                               No       No        No        No       No     torch.nn.functional
+embedding                                 Yes      Yes       Yes       Yes      Yes    torch.nn.functional embedding_bag                             No       No        No        No       No     torch.nn.functional gelu                                      No       No        No        No       No     torch.nn.functional glu                                       No       No        No        No       No     torch.nn.functional glu_jvp                                   No       No        No        No       No     torch.ops.aten grid_sample                               No       No        No        No       No     torch.nn.functional hardshrink                                No       No        No        No       No     torch.nn.functional hardsigmoid                               No       No        No        No       No     torch.nn.functional